 How do you get a man to understand his need to be connected to other brothers in Christ and equip him to build a friendship with a few men for encouragement and accountability?
 Give him a copy of this booklet.
 It is short enough for him to read on a Sunday afternoon (60 pages) and practical enough for him to know what steps to take to take to connect with a few brothers.
 The discussion questions at the end of each of the 9 chapters also make it a great book for a men’s bible study.

 - INsourcing: Bringing Discipleship Back to the Local Church by Randy Pope

 More than 25 years ago, the leadership team of Perimeter Church, a rapidly growing church founded by Randy Pope, realized that personal life-on-life missional discipleship was accounting for a unique and unmatched depth of spiritual growth and heart for outreach within the individuals involved.
 This book tells the story of how they learned to bring discipleship back from the margins of church life to the mainstream.

 The Men’s Ministries Toolbox contains useful resources for setting up and running a successful men’s ministry.
 Here you will find tools for helping in the specifics of men’s ministry in your church.

 Seminars and Conferences for your Church:

 Do you want to host a conference at your church, but need recommendations of good speakers and topics?
 Below you will find just that.
-If you have any questions about this list contact Gary Yagel, CEP’s Men’s Ministry Consultant.
+If you have any questions about this list contact Gary Yagel, CDM’s Men’s Ministry Consultant.